Scalr/terraform-scalr-migrate-tfc/README.md

    - Ensure you have the necessary permissions

 2. If state migration fails:
-   - Verify the source workspace has at least one successful run
    - Check if the workspace has a valid state file
    - Ensure you have sufficient permissions in both platforms